Meet Bob Wright, the founder of Autism Speaks, on the eve of the organization’s annual Light It Up Blue campaign

 f you do not know someone affected by an autism spectrum disorder now, it likely won’t be long before you do.
 Diagnoses are increasing exponentially each year, putting the enigmatic disorders at the forefront of an international campaign for research and understanding.
-Currently, the disorders don’t have a cure or a known cause, but there are millions of supporters raising money and awareness to provide research, resources and advocacy.
-On April 2, 2013, Ralph Lauren and thousands of other participating companies and individuals will illuminate their store, office and home windows in blue as part of Autism Speaks’ annual awareness event.
-This occasion, called Light It Up Blue, takes place every April on World Autism Awareness Day, an international observance that highlights the disorders’ vast scope and lack of prejudice.
-Autism affects all of us.
+Currently, the disorders don’t have cures, but there are millions of supporters raising money and awareness to provide research, resources and advocacy.
+On Wednesday, April 2, 2014, Ralph Lauren and thousands of other participating companies and individuals will illuminate their store, office and home windows in blue as part of Autism Speaks’ annual global awareness campaign.
+This occasion, called Light It Up Blue, takes place every April 2, on World Autism Awareness Day, an international observance that highlights the disorders’ vast scope and lack of prejudice—autism affects all of us.

-Bob Wright, the former chairman of NBC Universal, and his wife, Suzanne, cofounded Autism Speaks in 2005, and it has since become the world’s leading autism spectrum disorders advocacy organization, offering support and resources to individuals and families affected by autism.
-In honor of Light It Up Blue 2013, we sat down with Wright to learn more about autism, the growth and success of his organization and his family’s personal journey with these debilitating and mysterious disorders.
+Bob Wright, the former chairman of NBC Universal, and his wife, Suzanne, cofounded Autism Speaks in 2005, and it has since become the world’s leading autism science and advocacy organization, offering support and resources to individuals and families affected by autism.
+In honor of Light It Up Blue, RL Magazine sat down with Wright to learn more about autism, the growth and success of his organization and his family’s personal journey with these debilitating and mysterious disorders.

-Bob Wright and his family gather at their home in summer 2012
+Bob Wright (seated center) and his family gather at home in summer 2012

-Bob Wright: Autism spectrum disorders are disorders of brain development that cause difficulties in social interaction and communication and repetitive behaviors.
+Bob Wright: Autism spectrum disorders cause difficulties in social interaction and communication as well as repetitive behaviors.
 We know there is no one cause of autism, but most cases seem to be caused by a combination of genetic and environmental factors.
 Obvious symptoms tend to emerge between 2 and 3 years of age, with a diagnosis typically occurring between the ages of 4 and 5.
-We are launching a new campaign to reduce that [diagnostic] age to 18 months, because early diagnosis and intervention can make a significant difference in how a child responds to treatment.
-The 1 in 88 statistic is probably an underestimate.
-Autism Speaks funded a study in South Korea that screened undiagnosed grade school children for autism spectrum disorders and found a prevalence of 1 in 38.
+We have launched an initiative called Early Access to Care to lower the age of diagnosis to 18 months of age because early diagnosis and intervention can make a significant difference in how a child responds to treatment.

 How has the public become more accommodating and supportive of these individuals?